DPoP with Keycloak Admin API Using Node.js

 Install dependencies:

-Now create a javascript file with below content (dpop-admin-viewusers.js)
+Now create a JavaScript file with the following content (dpop-admin-viewusers.js):

 import { generateKeyPair, exportJWK, SignJWT } from "jose";